julian10m/julian10m.github.io/_posts/2021-03-07-Logistic-Regression-Softmax-Regression.md

 \end{align}
 $$

-Unfortunately, these equations are transcendental, meaning that there is no closed form to solve them.
-The only option left is to rely on numerical solutions, such as that provided by the the gradient descent algorithm.
-During the training, the values of $\mathbf{w}$ and $b$ will be iteratively updated, thus modifying the positioning of the hyperplane that serves as decision boundary.
-Hopefully, at the end of the process, the hyperplane will end up well located, i.e., for most training samples, the estimations and classifications of the algorithm on the training set will be reasonably good.
+Unfortunately, setting this equations to zero results into what are called transcendental equations, i.e., equations for which there is no closed form to solve them.
+To overcome this limitation, the only option left is to rely on numerical solutions, such as that provided by the gradient descent algorithm.
+Note that since $J(X, \mathbf{w}, b)$ is convex, converging towards the only, and thus optimal, minimum is ensured.
+During the training, the values of $\mathbf{w}$ and $b$ will be iteratively updated, hence modifying the positioning of the hyperplane that serves as decision boundary.
+Hopefully, at the end of the process, the hyperplane will end up well located, i.e., for most training samples, the estimations and classifications the algorithm performs will be reasonably good.

 ###  Multinomial Classification

 When $K>2$, multiple logistic regression classifiers need to be used.
 In particular, two different approaches exist to combine them: one-vs-one (OvO) or one-vs-the-rest (OvR), also called one-vs-all (OvA).